Integrated Nonreciprocal Photonic Devices with Dynamic Modulation

 \section{Conclusion and Outlook}

 In conclusion, we have reviewed recent theoretical and experimental progress on dynamically modulated optical isolators and circulators and discussed the operating principles of a number of different device architectures.
 We have also analyzed performance tradeoffs between these different device architectures and highlighted a number of promising conventional and emerging modulation mechanisms that can be leveraged for constructing dynamic isolators.
 In general, while there have been a number of promising theoretical proposals for dynamic isolators based on electro-optic modulation, experimental progress has achieved only modest performance.
-In this review we have higlighltied several of the practical challenges in this area that must be overcome in order to achieve isolator performance that can meet the demand of modern integrated photonic platforms, but with advancements in photonic integration the future appears to be promising.